elixir-europe/BioHackathon-projects-2020/projects/24/IDPCentral/BioHackrXivReport/paper.md

 The framework developed within this hackathon has only been used on a small sample of data from each of the data sources.
 Once the deployments of the markup of these sources has been updated, we intend to use the transformation framework over the entire scraped data.

-At the time of the Hackathon, IDPcentral were developing a MongoDb backend for their repository.
+At the time of the Hackathon, IDPcentral were developing a MongoDB backend for their repository.
 While the transformation process was able to generate the intended data model, it would be desirable to have a single collection of data for IDPcentral.
 IDPcentral are considering changing their backend data store to a SPARQL endpoint to enable them to use the IDP knowledge graph directly.
 This would enable the more detailed data in the knowledge graph to be exploited through queries whilst still supporting the surfacing of basic data about a given protein by the web site.

 # Jupyter notebooks, GitHub repositories and data repositories